-Now add in your food coloring and strawberry extract.
-For less of a mess, switch your mixer’s speed back to low for less mess.
-Once added, change your mixer’s speed back to high and whip your meringue into lovely stiff peaks.
+Mix in the food coloring and strawberry extract.
+For less of a mess, switch your mixer’s speed to low as you add these.
+Then turn it back to high and whip the meringue into stiff peaks.

-Try not to add too much flavoring, as this can help make a sloppy meringue mix that’s too wet and won’t hold shape.
-Stay away from liquid food coloring, too.
-This can really change the consistency of any meringue, icing, batter or frosting you make.
-Instead, opt for gel or paste colors.
+Pro Tip: Try not to add too much flavoring, as this can lead to a meringue mix that’s too wet and won’t hold its shape.
+Stay away from liquid food coloring, too, as it can change the consistency of any meringue, icing, batter or frosting you make.
+Opt for gel coloring instead.

-When your meringue is ready use a spatula or palette knife to transfer it to a disposable piping bag fitted with a plain round piping tip.
+Use a spatula or palette knife to transfer your meringue to a disposable piping bag fitted with a plain round piping tip.
 Meringue mixture doesn’t generally move on its own accord, so you’ll have to move the mixture down to the tip once you’re ready to pipe.

-Create a heart template as a guide.
-Trace your heart-shaped cookie cutter on parchment paper.
-Make sure the hearts are spaced at least 2 – 3 cm apart.
+Trace your heart-shaped cookie cutter onto parchment paper to create a template.
+Make sure the hearts are spaced at least ¾” apart.
 Slide the template underneath a transparent silicone baking mat.

-Pipe out a series of hearts with your meringue mixture, following your pre-made template.
-This sounds scary, but all you need to do is pipe two slanted teardrop-like shapes that slightly overlap each other at the tapered ends.
+Follow the template to pipe a series of hearts with your meringue mixture.
+To create the heart, simply pipe two slanted teardrop-like shapes that slightly overlap each other at the tapered ends.

-Place a think baking tray on the top rack; then place the sheet of meringues below the tray.
-This stops the meringues from browning — you want to keep that fun shade of pink!
+Place a thick baking tray on the top rack, then place the sheet of meringues below the tray.
+(This stops the meringues from browning so you keep that fun shade of pink.)
 Bake for 25-35 minutes, remove from oven and let cool completely.